 We had a lazy Sunday breakfast this morning.
-Brent walked to the corner store and picked up the Globe and Mail and the Toronto Star, while I mixed up a batch of pancakes.
-With fresh coffee and maple syrup, we enjoyed a leisurely meal, reading and sharing tidbits from the newspapers (for instance, I found out that the LCBO* has an excellent Barolo at a remarkably low price – a good lead on wine is always welcome!)
+The Culinary Enthusiast walked to the corner store and picked up the Globe and Mail and the Toronto Star, while I mixed up a batch of pancakes.
+With fresh coffee and maple syrup, we enjoyed a leisurely meal, reading and sharing tidbits from the newspapers (for instance, I found out that the LCBO* has an excellent Barolo at a remarkably low price — a good lead on wine is always welcome!)

 Originally, I was planning to make cornmeal muffins, but I came across a recipe for “Cornmeal Peach Pancakes” and changed my mind right away.
 I didn’t have any peaches in the house, but I did have a nice new bag of raspberries in the freezer.
 A quick name change to the recipe, and breakfast was underway!